santake/learn-clisp/README.md

 ## `mapcar`
-To apply function for each item in the list.
+To apply a function to each item from the list.
+The size of the list will not change.

 ```lisp
 > (mapcar #'sqrt '(1 2 3 4))
 (1 1.4142135 1.7320508 2)